akin11235/html_css_js_projects/README.md

 ## The Green Room

 [Live Website](https://jolly-hill-0d348290f.6.azurestaticapps.net/)

 The Green Room is a visually engaging static website designed to provide an interactive and seamless browsing experience.
 The website is hosted on Azure Static Web Apps, ensuring fast load times and reliable performance.

 ## temperature-converter

 [Live Website](https://wonderful-desert-01c357810.6.azurestaticapps.net/)

+Temperature Converter is a simple yet effective web application that allows users to convert temperatures between different units (Celsius, Fahrenheit).
+The website is hosted on Azure Static Web Apps, ensuring fast performance, high availability, and a smooth user experience.